MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/object-avatar-interactions.md

     - **Hand Pose Shape:** The hand pose shape to put the avatar's hand into when equipped.
     - **Hand Pose Size:** Size of the hand pose from 0 – 1.
 - **Throw Settings**
     - **Throwable:** Whether or not the object can be thrown.
-Throwable objects will enter the avatar into an aim state when the space bar is held
+Throwable objects will enter the avatar into an aim state when the left mouse button is held
+    - **Min Throw Velocity:** The minimum velocity to throw an object.
+This is only used on Quest.
-    - **Throw Velocity:** The velocity to throw the object at when the space bar is released
+    - **Max Throw Velocity:** The maxiumum velocity to throw an object.
+This is the velocity value used on PC.
+On quest the velocity will be scaled based on the user's physical arm movement.
     - **Arm Extension on Aim** – The amount to extend the arm when in aim mode.
     - **Aim Hand Pose:**
         - **Hand Pose Shape:** The hand pose shape to put the avatar's hand into when aiming.